habibagamal/SoC_Automation/README.md

-# System on Chip (SoC) Automation
+# SoCGen

-This program automates SoC design.
-It expect json input and it outputs verilog files for the SoC and its testbench.
+A truly no man in the loop.
+This program automates SoC design through taking JSON input and generating verilog HDL for the SoC.
+We're working on the integration with [OpenLane](https://github.com/efabless/openlane) to generate the final GDS2.
 Currently it supports AMBA AHB for the high-speed (main) bus and APB for the low speed peripherals bus.
-We're working on the integration with [OpenLane](https://github.com/efabless/openlane) to produce the final GDS2.

 ## Getting Started